 If you lead with love and then follow it with guidance, the winning combination of grace and growth will permeate your home:

 - Become profoundly relational: Come across as both a parent and friend, even if they claim you're only doing it because you have to.
 Even when teens turn eighteen, don't abandon the opportunity you have to love and lead them into their next phase of life.

-- Seek to understand: Develop a caring curiosity about what your teens are going through.
+- Seek to understand: Develop a caring curiosity about what your kids are going through.
 Make them the initial expert, letting them tell their own story without your commentary.
 Let them know when you have wisdom to offer on the other end, asking for them to be open as you share.

 - Accept them as people even if you can't accept what they're doing: Authentically explain that there is nothing they could ever do to make you love them any more or any less.
-Tangibly welcome your teen into your presence through hugs that communicate how glad you are to be with them.
+Tangibly welcome your children into your presence through hugs that communicate how glad you are to be with them.
 It's an investment that takes time, but it's worth it.

 I think you’re an awesome dad and really appreciate when you share your parenting wisdom or the wisdom you’ve learned from others, so thank you for writing this post which I am sure will help many families.

 Thank you so much, Clara!
 That really means a lot!